coderaliennadafy/coderaliennadafy/README.md

 ### 💡 What Drives Me

-> *"Quality is not an act, it is a habit."* - Aristotle

 I'm passionate about **Artificial Intelligence** and **Software Quality**.
 My journey combines the analytical rigor of AI with the precision of QA testing, aiming to build intelligent systems that are both powerful and reliable.

 </div>